Trends & Insights: Direct Indexing & The UMA – A Perfect Match

 These days, it’s almost impossible to read through an industry publication without being inundated by advertisements for direct index products and strategies.
 But all the attention makes sense—in a financial landscape where investors continue to demand more customization and lower costs, the ability to deliver a direct index strategy may create a multitude of benefits for end clients.
 They include:

-- potentially reduced costs
+• potentially reduced costs

-- individual tax lot ownership
+• individual tax lot ownership

-- increased tax efficiencies
+• increased tax efficiencies

-And in some cases, platforms can even offer direct indexes with some degree of personalization, so the investments reflect the unique needs and lifestyle demands of the investor.
+In some cases, platforms can even offer direct indexes with some degree of personalization, so the investments reflect the unique needs and lifestyle demands of the investor.
 In those cases, the benefits also include:

-- screening for personal preferences
+• screening for personal preferences

-- greater portfolio customization
+• greater portfolio customization

 I had a conversation recently with an asset manager that got me to thinking: In a way, our professional world exists because an end investor decided to work with an independent financial advisor.
 And behind the thinly veiled curtain of the advisor/client relationship, we continually try to evolve with products like ETFs and direct indexing in attempts to stay relevant—and profitable—in this world.
-In the process, hopefully we can ward off the threat of mega firms pushing the industry towards direct-to-consumer.
+In the process, hopefully, we can ward off the threat of mega-firms pushing the industry towards direct-to-consumer.

 Getting the Most Out of Your Direct Index Strategy